markabrahams/node-net-snmp/README.md

 ### Table rows

-Table rows may be added to a table, or deleted from it, if the table has a column defined with `rowStatus: true` in the provider, and that column's number referenced by the provider's `rowStatusColumn` member.
+Table rows may be added to a table, or deleted from it, if the table has a column defined with `rowStatus: true` in the provider.
-The semantics of adding and deleting rows is described beginning on page 5 of RFC-2579, and in [SNMPv2-TC.mib](https://github.com/markabrahams/node-net-snmp/blob/master/lib/mibs/SNMPv2-TC.mib#L186).
+The semantics of adding and deleting rows is described beginning on page 5 of RFC 2579, and in [SNMPv2-TC.mib](https://github.com/markabrahams/node-net-snmp/blob/master/lib/mibs/SNMPv2-TC.mib#L186).
 The row status column is typically referred to, simply, as the Status column.